kpingul/shoppingWidget/README.md

 <b>The application is built entirely with the <a href="http://angularjs.org">AngularJS</a> Framework (HTML enhanced for web apps!)</a></b>

 <ul>
-<li>Navigate from state to state with loading spinner.</li>
+<li>Navigate from state to state with the loading spinner for a better user experience.</li>
-<li>Scrolling mechanism that allows user to scroll up to the top.</li>
+<li>Scrolling mechanism that allows the user to quickly scroll to the top of the main page.</li>
-<li>Loading buttons that give the user instant feedback when customizing their carts.</li>
+<li>Loading buttons/bars that give the user instant feedback when customizing their carts and form validation.</li>
 </ul>

 Here are the dependencies that I'm using to make those features come alive: